 Me: “You’re crazy.
 F___ it, I’ll go somewhere else.”

 Maybe it’s just my accent, maybe it’s the heightened paranoia surrounding the Pope’s visit, or maybe she is just bat-shit crazy, but I don’t think Isis guys just walk into hard-to-find computer repair stores and say “This is Isis.”
-Anyway, I found another centre and they’re going to check out my laptop.
+It doesn’t matter, I found another centre and they’re going to check out my laptop.

 Anyway, tomorrow is still crazy due to the Pope, so Anna can’t get to work and will have to work from home, but we’re going to try to catch up with Cristy and her friend tomorrow night for dinner and drinks.